What is Financial Underwriting?

 - How often do their cards go into overdraft?

 - How well do they manage debts overall?

 Underwriters may also want access to your recent bank statements to verify you receive a regular income, as well as to assess your spending habits.
 All of this information can help the lender to determine how well you manage your money and if you would be able to afford repayments on any loan you have requested to take out.

 Therefore, if a lender declines a loan application, you may be encouraged to consider if a short-term loan is indeed the best option.
-Make sure to have considered other alternatives before deciding to apply for a loan like borrowing from a family member [LINK TO ARTICLE] or a friend and consider carefully whether you truly need to apply for short term credit in the first place.
+Make sure to have considered other alternatives before deciding to apply for a loan like borrowing from a family member or a friend and consider carefully whether you truly need to apply for short term credit in the first place.

 What is a Credit Search Footprint?

 A credit search footprint is a mark left on your credit file, indicating that a lender or credit company has looked at your file and has run a credit check on your account.
-There are however, two types of credit search footprints; hard and soft footprints and short term loans online lenders will check your credit file, sometimes in the form of a hard footprint.
+There are however, two types of credit search footprints; hard and soft footprints and short term loans online lenders will check your credit file, usually in the form of a hard footprint.

 What is the Difference Between a Hard Search and a Soft Search?

 Hard credit search footprint: A ‘hard’ search is carried out on a borrower that will remain on your credit for a minimum of 12 months.
 These kinds of searches are usually carried out for those applying for loans, credit cards or mortgages.